-

 # and read_special is considered true.

-# read_special: false
+# read_special: true

 # Record filesystem flags (e.g. NODUMP, IMMUTABLE) in archive.